 \subsection{Channeling Optics}

 As an alternative to Laue lenses, channeling optics, first proposed by Kumakhov et al.\cite{kumakhov_1990}, have recently received renewed attention \cite{1994SSRv...69..139R,2013SPIE.8861E..16D,2014SPIE.9144E..19B, 2018PhyU...61..980L,2018SPIE10699E..5VS,2015OExpr..23.8749K,2017SPIE10399E..1AS,2018ITNS...65..758T,2018PhDT.......215S}.
-Channeling optics use total external reflection off gently curved multilayer structures consisting of alternating layers of a high-density reflecting material and a low-density spacer material (Fig.\,\ref{f:concentrator}).
+Channeling optics use total external reflection off of gently curved multilayer structures, consisting of alternating layers of a high-density reflecting material and a low-density spacer material (Fig.\,\ref{f:concentrator}).
 This technique would allow $\gamma$-rays to be concentrated to a small, shielded detector in the focal plane \cite{bloser_etal_2015}.
-Since the photons can reflect multiple times within the structure, much larger bending angles can be achieved than for mirrors or Laue diffraction optics, resulting in much shorter focal lengths.
-Shirazi et al. \cite{2020JATIS...6b4001S} examined the 20\,cm diameter lens constructed with Ir/Si that produced a $\sim$1\,cm diameter focal spot over $<$10\,m focal length and a 50-430\,keV energy range.
-The channeling process is effective over a broad energy band, as long as the angle of incidence is less than the critical angle and the photons are not excessively absorbed.
-Larger focal lengths and thus smaller reflection angles can be used to extend the energy range to 511\,keV.
+Since the photons can reflect multiple times within the structure, much larger bending angles can be achieved than for mirrors or Laue diffraction optics, resulting in much shorter focal lengths needed.
+Shirazi et al. \cite{2020JATIS...6b4001S} examined the 20\,cm diameter lens constructed with Ir/Si that produced a $\sim$\,1\,cm diameter focal spot over a $<$\,10\,m focal length and a 50-430\,keV energy range.
+The channeling process is effective over a broad energy band, as long as the angle of incidence is less than a certain critical angle and the photons are not excessively absorbed \cite{2018PhDT.......215S}.
+Smaller reflection angles and thus larger focal lengths can be used to extend the energy range to 511\,keV.

-We re-created the $\gamma$-ray tracing code of the concentrator for a 12\,m focal length.
-The lens could be made of four concentric rings of channeling segments with ring radii of 2.25, 3, 3.75, and 4.5\,cm and lengths of 2.1, 2.7, 3.5, and 4.6\,cm, respectively \cite{2017SPIE10399E..1AS}.
+For this study, we re-created the $\gamma$-ray tracing code of the concentrator for a 12\,m focal length.
+The lens could be made of four concentric rings of channeling segments, with ring radii of 2.25, 3, 3.75, and 4.5\,cm and lengths of 2.1, 2.7, 3.5, and 4.6\,cm, respectively \cite{2017SPIE10399E..1AS}.
 Each ring would use 1\,cm-wide, 7.5\,mm-thick segments.
-The channeling multilayers are made of alternating magnetron sputtered layers of 30 nm W and 150 nm Si and have total thickness of 5.4 $\mu$m.
+The channeling multilayers are made of alternating magnetron-sputtered layers of 30 nm W and 150 nm Si and have total thickness of 5.4 $\mu$m each.
 The channeling segments would have a total mass of 0.5 kg.